 Scaling to multiple servers

 Deephaven is designed with horizontal scaling in mind.
-This means adding capacity for services typically involves adding additional compute resources in the form of servers or virtual machines.
+Adding capacity for services typically involves adding compute resources in the form of additional servers or virtual machines.

 Server types